-Sinclair is a fifteen-bedroomed low secure women’s unit for women, from the age of eighteen.
+Sinclair is a fifteen-bed low secure unit for adult women over 18 years of age.

-We support women with complex psychopathology, where problem behaviours are likely to include: self-harm, self-neglect, fire setting, severe problems in interpersonal relations, suicidal behaviour, violence to others, substance abuse, non compliance with prescribed medication.
+We support women with complex psychopathology, where problem behaviours are likely to include: self-harm, self-neglect, fire setting, severe problems in interpersonal relations, suicidal behaviour, violence to others, substance abuse and/or non compliance with prescribed medication, though not exclusively.

-With the appropriate support patients would be expected to step down to Thornton, our locked rehab ward.
-Alternatively, where appropriate and subject to extensive risk assessment, an individualised leave programme is developed to support rehabilitation ahead of discharge.
+With the appropriate support patients would be expected to step down to Thornton, our inpatient care and rehabilitation ward, to continue their skills development or direct to community accommodation.